exercism/julia/README.md

 - it is generally preferred to use ASCII operators and identifiers over Unicode equivalents whenever possible

 These are based on the [General Formatting Guidelines](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md#general-formatting-guidelines-for-julia-code-contributions) for contributions to the Julia codebase.

-## Julia icon
-The Julia logo has been designed by Stefan Karpinski.
-He has granted us permission to create and use a derived logo for this exercism track.